lzhuge/lzhuge.github.io/content/_index.md

 ---
 title: "Liqun \"Lee\" Zhuge"
 subtitle: "New Zealand Policy Research Institute"
 description: "I am a Research Fellow at the `New Zealand Policy Research Institute` (NZPRI, AUT).
-I earned my Ph.D. in Economics from `Boston University`.
-My field is labor and development economics, with a primary focus on inequality and discrimination, particularly in the context of women's and minorities' rights.
-My research examines how social norms, cultural dynamics, and policy landscapes shape intrahousehold bargaining and labor supply choices.
-My proficiencies encompass the skillful handling of micro-level household and personal data, adept application of quantitative econometric methodologies, and versatile programming proficiency across multiple languages and computing paradigms."
+I earned my Ph.D. in Economics from `Boston University`, specializing in labor and development economics and corporate finance.
+My research explores how social norms, cultural dynamics, and policy environments influence intrahousehold bargaining and labor supply decisions, as well as corporate innovation and environmental performance.
+I have extensive experience working with micro-level data on households, individuals, and firms.
+I excel in advanced econometric techniques and programming across multiple languages and computing platforms."
 images:
   - img/headshoot.png
 image_left: true